DEHuckaKpyT/telegram-bot/Writerside/topics/message-chains.md

-# Message chains
+# Message chains (FSM)

 The most valuable thing in the library is the convenient construction of a dialog with the user (let name it the "chain").

 Most dialogs with bot begin with the command.
-You can also start a chain with a callback, reaction etc.
+You can also start a chain with a callback, etc.

 <tabs id="message-chain-start" group="telegram-bot-code">
     <tab title="Spring" group-key="spring">